crew-sherlock/Experiment1/docs/design/reference-architecture.md

 ## Context

 An AIGA reference architecture is a blueprint for the design and implementation of a Gen AI product.
-It is a set of Azure services and components and their interactions that are used to build a Gen AI product, mapped to a Code Orange Gen AI Dev Kit.
+It is a set of Azure services and components and their interactions that are used to build a Gen AI product.
-The reference architecture is a starting point for designing and implementing a Gen AI product and is pre-approved by the GSC Architecture team to facilitate the acceleration of Gen AI product development through ARB1 and ARB2.
+The reference architecture is a starting point for designing and implementing a Gen AI product and is pre-approved by the Architecture team to facilitate the acceleration of Gen AI product development through the review boards.

 The reference architecture for a Gen AI product is based on the [Microsoft baseline architecture for GenAI products](https://learn.microsoft.com/en-us/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat) and extends it to generalise it for any Gen AI product.